Mississippi University for Women: History

 In a 1997 article in Innovative Higher Education, Dale Thorn described MUW's successful attempt to avoid a merger with another institution and to remain a separate entity.

-In 2009, President Dr. Claudia Limbert announced the possibility of changing the university's name to "Reneau University".
+In 2009, President Claudia Limbert announced the possibility of changing the university's name to "Reneau University".
 The Mississippi State legislature did not approve the change.

 On February 1, 2019, Nora Roberts Miller was inaugurated as the first alumna president of Mississippi University for Women.
 She was named the 15th president on September 15, 2018, by the State Institutions of Higher Learning board of trustees.

-In March 2019, the women's basketball team won the USCAA National Championship after defeating the University of Maine at Fort Kent.
+On January 8, 2024, the university announced a proposal to change its name to Mississippi Brightwell University.
+This proposal, which would not be made official until July 1, 2024, will require approval from Mississippi lawmakers before taking effect.
+According to the school's president, Nora Miller, this name is in reference to several aspects of MUW culture and tradition stating “The rebrand is intended to better mirror the University’s current vision, mission and the dynamic times we are living in, providing a more apt representation of our diverse and vibrant student body”.
+The name also reflects the school’s motto “We study for light to bless with light” which Miller states is indicative of school culture stating “Our motto epitomizes the enduring essence of a supportive, inclusive and empowered community.
+Our distinguished faculty – beacons of enlightenment and a wellspring of knowledge – collaborate with each of our students one-on-one.”
+The name also serves as a reference to the university’s honor societies, Torch and Lantern, and references a tradition in which nursing graduates would light a lantern at their pinning ceremony as a “source of reliability, goodwill and warmth”.
+After backlash from alumni and local residents, Miller announced that the naming task force would reconvene to choose another name.

+On February 13, 2024, Miller announced via livestream from the front steps of Poindexter Hall that the task force had selected a new name: Wynbridge State University of Mississippi.
+However, on February 21, Miller released a statement on the university's website announcing that the name change initiative had been halted, stating in part, "While we remain committed to a future name change, we will regroup and re-examine our processes, ways of engaging with our alumni base, and the many needs surrounding finding a name that captures the unique history as well as the contemporary qualities of our university."

 Rankings

 In 2022, U.S. News & World Report ranked The W 15th as a best value among public Southern regional universities and 18th among the top public schools.
 The university also lands in the top 10 on the social mobility scale.